 We own six local nature reserves in Barnsley.
-Parks services manage five of them and carry out a planned programme of habitat management and enhancement for both the public's enjoyment and for wildlife.
-The practical works are carried out by our countryside ranger team, voluntary rangers and various conservation volunteers such as BTCV.
-Two other local nature reserves in the borough at Rabbit Ings (Royston) and Bretton Park are run by Wakefield Council and Yorkshire Wildlife Trust respectively.
+Parks services manage five of them.
+They carry out a planned programme of habitat management and enhancement.
+This is for both the public's enjoyment and for wildlife.
+The practical works are carried out by our countryside ranger team.
+They're also helped by voluntary rangers and various conservation volunteers such as BTCV.

-The team works closely with the voluntary sector and we're always keen to recruit new voluntary rangers who can act as our eyes and ears on sites, as well as get actively involved in the management of sites.
-If you're interested in this aspect of our work please contact us.
+The team works closely with the voluntary sector.
+We're always keen to recruit new voluntary rangers who can act as our eyes and ears on sites.
+They also get involved in the management of sites.
+If you'd like to help, please contact us.

 Local wildlife and geological sites

-Significant advances have been made in the team's work on the local records system for wildlife.
-If you require information that we may hold, please get in touch.
-We have designated 62 'local sites', representing the best examples of land for nature and geology in the borough, with the exception of the nationally important sites which are designated by Natural England.
+Advances have been made in the team's work on the local records system for wildlife.
+If you need data that we may hold, please get in touch.

-We don't own most of 'local sites' (Local Wildlife Sites and Local Geological Sites), however we're working through the new Local Sites Partnership with conservation activists to try to improve those sites with land managers and partner groups.
-As opportunity and resources allow, management agreements and practical conservation works are being developed with relevant land managers.
+We don't own most of 'local sites' (Local Wildlife Sites and Local Geological Sites).
+We're working through the new Local Sites Partnership with conservation activists.
+We want to improve those sites with land managers and partner groups.
+As resources allow, management agreements and practical conservation works are being made with land managers.

 Natural England regulates and reports on the nationally important 'Sites of Special Scientific Interest' (SSSI's) in the borough.